Informfully/Platform/README.md

 [![Google Play](https://raw.githubusercontent.com/Informfully/Documentation/main/docs/source/img/storefront_assets/google-play.png)](https://play.google.com/store/apps/details?id=ch.uzh.ifi.news) | [![App Store](https://raw.githubusercontent.com/Informfully/Documentation/main/docs/source/img/storefront_assets/appstore.png)](https://apps.apple.com/de/app/informfully/id1460234202)

 ## Citation

-If you use any Informfully code/repository in a scientific publication, we ask you to cite the following papers:
+If you use any code or data of this repository in a scientific publication, we ask you to cite the following papers:

 <!--Update once the final version of the paper has been published.-->